weidmueller/u-os-sdk-quickstart/README.md

 1. openSSL 3.x
 2. mosquitto
 3. helloworld_mqtt
+4. flatbuffers

 The example "helloworld_mqtt" uses the mosquitto MQTT(S) library and the openSSL 3.x library to connect to test.mosquitto.org.
 After a successful connect, the library sends a small JSON message to a hardcoded topic every 5s.
 It demonstrates usage of the SDK with cmake, usage of the SDK with autotools and how to build c/c++ shared and static libraries and use them in your own c/c++ projects.
+The flatbuffers library is going to be useful for building user applications because some u-Os services use flatbuffers interfaces.

 The workplace folder also provides files that configure a build environment in a Docker container.
 VSC operates Docker for you to create this container and connect to it to use it as a build server.